7 Best Family Farms and Petting Zoos around Seattle

 Cost: Included with zoo admission

 Beat the rain and check out this year-round indoor petting zoo where tots can visit with a range of cuties, from rabbits to wallabies!
-Jozee Rooz specializes in miniature animals, so expect to see miniature pigs, dwarf goats, mini horses, and lots of babies!
-Ride a pony (or a donkey!), and be sure to check out their Hoppy Hour discount.
-(But keep your goldfish crackers to yourself--no food or drinks allowed in the petting area).
+This spot specializes in miniature animals, so expect to see miniature pigs, dwarf goats, mini horses, and lots of babies!
+Ride a pony or a donkey, but keep your goldfish crackers to yourself--no food or drinks allowed in the petting area.